ORNL/DataFed/doc_source/source/system/overview.rst

 -------------

 The table below lists all of the fields of a data record.
-Most of these fields are searchable using simple equality tests (i.e. == and !=); however the title and description fields are full- text indexed - enabling root-word and phrase searches as well.
+Most of these fields are searchable using simple equality tests (i.e. == and !=); however the title and description fields are full-text indexed - enabling root-word and phrase searches as well.
 When composing search expressions, the field names as shown in the third column of the table must be used.
 User-specified metadata fields can be searched by prefixing the field names in the associated JSON document with "md.".